 You are likely to take on many projects and be in danger of completing none.
 This can frustrate your team.
 In fact, this can frustrate you!

 Remember, the Green temperament (on your team and in your life) will need to probe.
-The Gold will want to organize and the Blues just need to connect to the vision.
+The Gold will want to organize, and the Blues just need to connect to the vision.
+Bear this in mind as you deal with team members.

 Read about what I have to say about other True Colors Managers: